 Austrians allegedly drink more beer than all but the Czechs.
-And they have plenty of brews to choose from, as you’ll discover at the Craft Bier Fest (craft beer festival) in Vienna.
+And they have plenty of brews to choose from, as you’ll discover at the Super Bier Fest beer festivals in Vienna.

-- Two-day showcase of craft beers from Austria (and beyond)
+- Showcases of beers from Austria & beyond

 - Yep, you get to taste the beers